rishabhtiwari-data/India-Census-2011---Educational-Attainment-by-Age-Sex/README.md

 The Power BI guide mirrors this five-page structure and provides DAX measures, slicers and cross-filtering guidance.

 A key modelling recommendation is to separate aggregate levels (`Total`, `Illiterate`, `Literate`) from detailed attainment levels so that the same population is not counted twice.

-## Recommended improvements

-1. Standardise the 7+ denominator across Python, SQL, Power BI and React.
-2. Add a `Level_Type` field separating aggregate and attainment categories.
-3. Add automated validation checks.
-4. Add a numeric age sort key.
-5. Add a methodology page/card to the dashboard.
-6. Add a short insight box to each dashboard page.
-7. Add screenshots to the README.
-8. Add a `DATA_DICTIONARY.md`.
-9. Keep the denominator discrepancy visible and explained.
-10. Avoid causal claims from descriptive Census data.

 > **AI assistance:** Generative AI was used selectively for documentation, formatting and code-review support.
 The underlying Census files, calculations and final analytical decisions were reviewed against the project data and source documentation.